Diverging Preferences: When do Annotators Disagree and do Models Know?: Reward Models make Decisive Decisions over Divisive Preferences

 Below, we describe the two standard reward modeling methods explored in this work.
-To train them, prior work aggregate labels across multiple annotators by taking the majority vote~\citep{wang2023helpsteer,kopf2024openassistant}.
-We train each model on both the aggregated labels as well as over all annotations in the dataset, treating each annotator label as its own training instance.
+When training such models, it is standard to aggregate labels across multiple annotators by taking the majority vote~\citep{wang2024helpsteer2,kopf2024openassistant}.
+We experiment with training each method on both the aggregated labels and over all annotations in the dataset, treating each annotator label as its own training instance.

 \textbf{Bradley-Terry} is a widely used approach for training reward models in the RLHF paradigm \citep{bai2022training, dubey2024llama3herdmodels}.
 It defines the likelihood of a user preferring response $A$ over response $B$ as $P(A > B) = \textit{logistic}(r_A - r_B)$ and is trained via minimizing the negative log likelihood on annotated preferences.
 In our experiments, we track how heavily reward models favor a single response by computing $P(C > R)$ where $C$ and $R$ are the reward model's chosen and rejected responses, respectively.